How can we help?

 - Article

-- 6 minutes to read
+- 3 minutes to read

-- 1 contributors
+- 2 contributors

 - Navigate to Email > Inbox.

-- Click Create Folder.
+Quarantine. - Select Create Folder.

-Navigate to Configuration > Platform Configuration >Email > Inbound Routing Rules.
+- Navigate to Configuration > Platform Configuration > Email > Inbound Routing Rules.

-In the Rule Expression field, paste the following:
+- In the Rule Name field, enter

-In the Rule/Action dropdown, select Forward to Mailbox/Folder.
+(MESSAGE_HEADER('Authentication-results') LIKE '%spf=fail%') OR (MESSAGE_HEADER('Received-SPF') LIKE '%fail%') OR (MESSAGE_HEADER('Authentication-results') LIKE '%dkim=fail%') - In the Rule/Action dropdown, select Forward to Mailbox/Folder.

-In the Folder dropdown, select the folder you created for quarantining emails.
+- In the Folder dropdown, select the

 Important

-Placing this rule at the top of the routing-rules list (Position 1) ensures all emails that fail the SPF check will go to the quarantine folder and not be used for any other email auto-responder actions.
 For more detail on the importance of positioning of rules, see the doc about ordering in the routing rule list.

 (MESSAGE_HEADER('Authentication-results') LIKE '%dkim=fail%')